 Courts have declined to impose liability on publishers even where a reader has relied on the content of a book that turned out to be inadequate or incorrect.
 In Birmingham v.
-Fodor's Travel Publications, Inc., the Supreme Court of Hawaii ruled that the publisher had no duty of care to the plaintiff and could not be held liable.
+Fodor's Travel Publications, Inc., the plaintiff was a tourist injured swimming at a beach discussed in the defendant's travel book.
+The Supreme Court of Hawaii ruled that the defendant/publisher had no duty of care to the plaintiff and could not be held liable for failing to warn the plaintiff of dangerous conditions at the beach.
 73 Haw.
 359 (1992).
 See also, Winter v.
 G.P.
 Putnam & Sons, 938 F.2d 1033, 1036-38 (9th Cir.
 1991) (affirming on First Amendment grounds the grant of summary judgment to publishers of a mushroom encyclopedia who had been sued by mushroom enthusiasts who were sickened after eating mushrooms that the book said were safe).